This article tells about my first practical experience with WebAssembly and few useful technics which I’ve obtained while creating vmsg library.

 Emscripten’s asm.js compiler is powered by LLVM backend called fastcomp.
 For WebAssembly you have two options: compile to asm.js first and translate to WASM with Binaryen.
 Or use LLVM’s in-tree WebAssembly backend which is capable of producing WebAssembly binaries by itself (almost, you still need to use Binaryen for the final step).
 I chose the second because it seems to be the preferred one in near future.
 Also Emscripten’s got support for standard LLVM linker recently which is again going to be preferred soon.

 Side note: I’m not going to describe the process of compiling LLVM with WASM backend.
 It’s generally recommended to use the latest SVN version.
-You can check out this gist for the starting point.
+You can check out for the starting point.
 It’s also possible to compile WASM backend with emsdk by providing

 --enable-wasmflag but it uses pretty old LLVM (the base for fastcomp patches) so the resulting module might be bigger/slower than with SVN LLVM.
 It also doesn’t build LLD.